 I once considered myself a perfectionist and it robbed and drained my joy.
 As someone with a Virgo sun placement, one of my natural tendencies is to overcheck everything and make sure that it’s perfect.
 However, as years went by, I realized how unhappy and uncontended I am.
 There seems to be an endless list of things to improve.
 I was never good enough for myself.
-I delayed starting anything because it’s not “polished” and “perfect” enough.
+I delayed starting anything because it was not “polished” and “perfect” enough.
 This desire for perfection became my worst enemy.

-What we often forget is that what makes us better is actually doing the thing we want to get better at.
+What we often forget is that what makes us better is doing the thing we want to get better at.
 It is the process that gives us room to excel.
 As James Clear, author of Atomic Habits puts it:

 “It’s not the quest to achieve one perfect goal that makes you better, it’s the skills you develop from doing a volume of work.”

 We may not always like the feeling of putting something out there that “still needs improvement” but it is much harder to strive for perfection and waste our young years trying to fit into this standard.
 It is the momentum we build by taking consistent action that will bring us success.
-Strive to show up rather than prepare endlessly for weeks and months just to arrive with one “perfect” thing.
+Strive to show up rather than prepare endlessly for weeks and months just to arrive at one “perfect” thing.

 Remember to enjoy the process and be gentle with yourself.